samfeldstein/personal-site-astro/src/pages/uses.md

 [Enso](https://enso.sonnet.io/) comes in handy for distraction-free word-dumping.
 I'd use [beat](https://www.beat-app.fi) if I still wrote screenplays, except maybe not, because VS Code has a great [fountain plugin](https://marketplace.visualstudio.com/items?itemName=piersdeseilligny.betterfountain).

 I track feeds and read articles with [Readwise](https://readwise.io/).
 For books, I have a Kindle and a library card.
 The [Internet Archive](https://archive.org) often comes in handy.
 I recently switched from [Goodreads](https://www.goodreads.com) to [LibraryThing](https://www.librarything.com/home) because Goodreads is sluggish and I hate it.
-LibraryThing, is faster and might be open source (I'm not sure, but it has the feel of it).
+LibraryThing is faster and might be open source (I'm not sure, but it has the feel of it).

 Readwise is also where I keep all my annotations.
 All notes I take in [Readwise Reader](https://read.readwise.io), on my Kindle, or in iBooks show up in my Readwise database, which I export to Google Drive.

-[Anki](https://apps.ankiweb.net/) helps me memorize information through the power of [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition).
+[Anki](https://apps.ankiweb.net/) and [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition) help me memorize information.

 **Reference materials:**